 Maybe there's something else at work.
 Another theory is that candy can have anthropological significance.
 According to candy historian Beth Kimmerle, the desire for sugar in autumn is instinctively part of the human psyche.

-At the time, when communities had to store their food with sugar and honey for the winter, caramel was an important part of the fall season.
+In the past, when communities had to store their food along with sugar and honey for the winter, caramel was an important part of the fall season.
 According to Kimmerle, there is also the ancestral instinct to gain a few pounds before winter, when fresh food may not be so readily available.

 Whether candy is a desire for freshness or not, it has certainly become a deeply rooted part of this season.

-Where can we find our universe outside of the Halloween celebration?
+Where can we find more of the zChocolat universe beyond Halloween gifts?

-If you like zChocolat and our Halloween creations, you can find us on social networks such as Pinterest, Facebook, Twitter and Instagram to learn more about us and maybe have a chance to win lots of chocolates put in play regularly during contests.
+If you like zChocolat and our Halloween creations, you can find us on social networks such as Pinterest, Facebook, Twitter and Instagram to learn more about us and maybe even have a chance to win free chocolate through various contests and activities.